bahrus/trans-render/README.md

 Yes, an eval is done behind the scenes.
 But the eval will not be done if the rhs contains an open parenthesis, which should greatly reduce the risk of side effects.

-However, this raises the question:  Why are we trying to make the binding truly declarative, via the less pleasant to type JSON, if we end up doing an eval anyways?
+However, this raises the question:  Why are we trying to make the binding truly declarative, via the less pleasant to type JSON, if we end up doing an eval anyway?
 One of the benefits of parsing JSON vs JS is it is faster.
-But this benefit is outweighed by costs if we end up doing lots of evals anyway.
+But this benefit is outweighed by costs if we end up doing lots of evals to gain back the power of JS.

-So the developer who is willing to put up with JSON editing, and is probably also willing to do a little extra work to avoid "guesswork" during run time.
+So where does this leave the developer who is willing to put up with JSON editing, and is probably also willing to do a little extra work to avoid "guesswork" during run time?

-An alternative processor, SplitText is available [TODO]:
+An alternative processor, SplitText is available:

 ```html
 <details id=details>